Paid Media

 Advertising Headline

 “For the People.
-Not the Shoes.”
+Not the Clout.”

 Paid Media Plan